• Skip to primary navigation

 DIY Hydroponic Self-Watering Herb Planter Tutorial

-Disclosure of Material Connection: Some of the links in this post may be "affiliate links."
-This means if you click on the link and purchase an item, I will receive an affiliate commission, which keeps the lights on and the tax collector paid.
-Many thanks for your support!
-Disclosure in accordance with the Federal Trade Commission's 16 CFR, Part 255.
+Disclosure of Material Connection: Some of the links in this post may be “affiliate links.”
+This means if you click on the link and purchase an item, I will receive an affiliate commission.
+Disclosure in accordance with the Federal Trade Commission’s 16 CFR, Part 255.
+This site is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 These hydroponic self-watering planters are made from recycled bottles.
 By cutting a bottle in half and flipping the top upside down you can create a unique herb planter that waters itself!